aws/aws-cdk/packages/aws-cdk/lib/init-templates/sample-app/csharp/README.template.md

-# CDK Sample App

-Welcome to your CDK .NET project!
+# Welcome to your CDK C# project!

 You should explore the contents of this template.
 It demonstrates a CDK app with two instances of a stack (`%name.PascalCased%Stack`) which also uses a user-defined construct (`%name.PascalCased%Construct`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It uses the `dotnet` CLI to do this.
+It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

 # Useful commands